LimpidTech/prefer.js/README.md

 A lot of configuration tools prefer to provide a blocking method of retrieving a project's configuration, in order to supply a more-simple method of getting the configuration.
-However, one goal of prefer is to make sure that we aren't limited to specific use-cases - and some projects require real-time, dynamic updating of their configuration.
+One goal of prefer is to make sure that we aren't limited to specific use-cases - and some projects require real-time, dynamic updating of their configuration.
 Prefer provides all of it's interfaces in an asyncronous manner in order to provide that possibility without the requirement